fereshtehaghaei/Pandas-Challenge/README.md

 # Most Profitable Items

-- Sort the above table by total purchase value in descending order
+- Sorted the above table by total purchase value in descending order

-- Optional: give the displayed data cleaner formatting
+- Gave the displayed data cleaner formatting

-- Display a preview of the data frame
+- Displayed a preview of the data frame